britbolt/readme-generator/myREADME.md

   - [Questions](#Questions)

   ## Description
-  makes readmes
+  this is is a sample of a project

   ## Installation
   inquirer and fs

   ## Usage
-  make readme files for user
+  to generate a readme

   ## License
-  This application is covered by the MIT license.
+  This application is covered by the ISC license.

   ## Contributing
-  brittany
+  Brittany B

   ## Tests
-  no test
+  no tests were used

   ## Questions
-  undefined

-  Find me on Github: [brithub](https://github.com/brithub)
+  Find me on Github: [brit@github.com](https://github.com/brit@github.com)

   Email me with questions: brit@gmail.com